embassy-rs/embassy/tests/lpc55/README.md

 enough to catch a real regression. `run.py` enforces it with the script's `--min-rate` option.

 FS is ~74 % of the 1.216 MB/s full-speed bulk ceiling (19 packets x 64 B per 1 ms frame).
-HS IN writes a whole 3584-byte bulk slot per call, which hardware packetizes; HS OUT reads one packet per call because [`EndpointOut::read`] owes its caller a single packet, so it pays a per-packet turnaround.
+HS IN writes a whole 3584-byte bulk slot per call, which hardware packetizes.
+HS OUT reads one packet per call because [`EndpointOut::read`] owes its caller a single packet.
+This adds a per-packet turnaround.

-A `dev`-profile build measures roughly 0.3 MB/s in both directions on either controller.
-That is the unoptimized driver and class layer being CPU-bound, not the bus, and it is two orders of magnitude below the hardware — always measure with `--release`.
+A `dev`-profile build reaches roughly 0.3 MB/s in both directions on either controller.
+The unoptimized driver and class layer limit this rate, not the bus.
+This result is two orders of magnitude below the hardware rate, so always measure with `--release`.

 ## VBUS attach and detach

-`Event::PowerDetected` / `PowerRemoved` and the attach-armed soft-connect are not in `run.py` —
+Manual checks cover `Event::PowerDetected`, `PowerRemoved`, and the attach-armed soft-connect.
-no firmware can drop its own VBUS — so they are checked by hand.
-A hub with per-port power switching makes that repeatable without touching a cable:
+No firmware can remove its own VBUS.
+A hub with per-port power switching makes these checks repeatable without touching a cable:

 ```sh
 lsusb -t                                                  # locate the board, e.g. bus 1, hub 10, port 3